adsk-keenan-bruni/acc-console/README.md

 # ACC Cost Management Wizard GPT
-This README tracks all currently supported endpoints of the "ACC Cost Management Wizard" GPT.
-Please Slack me @Keenan Bruni with any feedback, requests, bug reports, etc.
+This repo tracks the "ACC Cost Management Wizard" GPT schema.
+Pull requests are welcome.
+Please Slack me @Keenan Bruni with any feedback, requests, bug reports, & memes.

 Note that custom GPTs are limited to 30 API operations - so not all APIs will be included.
 GET, POST, and PATCH operations are prioritized over DELETE as this tool is meant for setting up custom demo environments on the fly.